 The public swimming pool in Saint-Gervais was renovated and re-opened a couple of years ago, and as of this springtime 2018, it is now decorated with frescoes by street painting operative 2KM3 (see MBFF post for more details about their other work) / the indoor swimming pools comprise: main pool, children’s shallow pool and paddling pool with toys / outdoor pool and slide / eating options: bar/café for refreshments and grass for picnics; nearby Clubhouse / there is also a hammam and sauna / baby swimming: Bébé Plouf (for babies from 6 months to children 3 years, with an accompanying adult) on certain Saturdays, 9h45 to 10h30 and 10h30 to 11h15, water 32 degrees / opening hours (from 11h30 or 14h, late opening on Tuesdays) / address: 798 avenue de Miage, 74170, Saint-Gervais-les-Bains / tel: 04 50 93 42 87 / *good to know: right next door, you will find the new pumptrack, tennis courts, mini-golf and playground*

-Megève’s swimming pools (within Le Palais) re-opened their doors last summer with a free taster day . . . we went along and had a great time exploring! / with both indoor and outdoor pools, the re-styled Espace Aquatique has something for the whole family! / indoor pools – there is one pool for swimming (25m x 12.5m), another for children and a baby paddling pool (with slides, water features and warm water, LOVELY!) / outdoor pools (June until September) – there is an Olympic pool (50 x 21m), and two children’s paddling pools, one with animal/water features / for rent are parasols and lounge chairs / pentagliss – 3 adjacent outdoor slides; for 6+ years / Bébés Nageurs Aquakids classes – on some Sundays from 10h to 11h15 (check schedule); water heated to 32 degrees; 11,50€ per session / eating options: you can picnic on the grass or eat at the on-site restaurant / over the summer holidays, there are lots of family activities organised poolside: open air cinema, workshops for children . . . / opening hours pools: for opening hours (which change over the year), see megeve.com or pdf booklet / FB page / *good to know – as the swimming pools are located within Le Palais, you can combine a visit with the Médiathèque, the climbing wall, a temporary exhibition or the ice-skating rink!)*
+Megève’s swimming pools (within Le Palais) re-opened their doors last summer with a free taster day . . . we went along and had a great time exploring! / with both indoor and outdoor pools, the re-styled Espace Aquatique has something for the whole family! / indoor pools – there is one pool for swimming (25m x 12.5m), another for children and a baby paddling pool (with slides, water features and warm water, LOVELY!) / outdoor pools (June until September) – there is an Olympic pool (50 x 21m), and two children’s paddling pools, one with animal/water features / for rent are parasols and lounge chairs / pentagliss – 3 adjacent outdoor slides; for 6+ years / Bébés Nageurs Aquakids classes – on some Sundays from 10h to 11h15 (check schedule); water heated to 32 degrees; 11,50€ per session / eating options: you can picnic on the grass or eat at the on-site restaurant / over the summer holidays, there are lots of family activities organised poolside: open air cinema, workshops for children, a pool party . . . / opening hours pools: for opening hours (which change over the year), see megeve.com or pdf booklet / FB page / *good to know – as the swimming pools are located within Le Palais, you can combine a visit with the Médiathèque, the climbing wall, a temporary exhibition or the ice-skating rink!)*

 And further afield . . .